dashjay/superlcx/README.md

 - blend
     - advantages: allocate low memory comparing with the proxy mode. it can run with the middleware interface.
     - disadvantages: the blend mode still need more memory(less than proxy), and could lead to memory jitter.

+### -c Configuration file
+> read configured with a Golang [toml library](https://github.com/BurntSushi/toml)

+⚠ If you read the configuration file with -c, please write all the configuration files, do not rely partly on the command line parameters, we do not know the internal implementation of the TOML library, may overwrite the origin config.

+For the documentation of the configuration file, please see: [Configuration Description](./docs/config.md)

 ### -M middleware
 When working in the proxy mode, middleware can be invoked to analyze the traffic in the process.
 For example, the built-in stdout middleware (sample middleware) can be used via '-M stdout'.